qinyu/selenium-grid-workshop/PITCHME.md

 ### Question

-How much does it coast to maintain Selenium Grid on cloud?
+❓How much does it coast to maintain Selenium Grid on cloud?

 +++